-Research is currently conducted on the integration of surrogate models [78-82] with SM optimization.
+Research is currently conducted on the integration of surrogate models (Alexandrov et al., 1998; Booker et al., 1999; Dennis, Jr., and Torczon, 1995; Torczon and Trosset, 1998; Trosset and Torczon, 1997) with SM optimization.
 Surrogate-based optimization aims at efficiently optimizing a computationally-expensive model.
 Unlike SM optimization, the design problem is not formulated as an equivalent nonlinear system.
 Alternatively, the original design problem is solved using an approximate model.
 This approximate model may be a less accurate physically-based model or an algebraic model.
 The generated iterates are validated through fine model simulations.
 The accuracy of the surrogate model is improved in every iteration using the generated simulations.
-We expect that the current research in this area will result in a powerful new algorithm that combines both SM optimization and surrogate-based optimization.
+A novel work (Bakr et al., 2000b) combines SM and surrogate model optimization in a powerful algorithm.
+We expect that more research will be conducted in this area.

-X. CONCLUSIONS
+10. CONCLUSIONS